The Consumer Rights Act 2015

 Under the Consumer Rights Act you have a legal right to reject goods that are of unsatisfactory quality, unfit for purpose or not as described, and get a full refund - as long as you do this quickly.

-This right is limited to 30 days from the date you buy your product.
-After 30 days you will not be legally entitled to a full refund if your item develops a fault, although some sellers may offer you an extended refund period.
+This right is limited to 30 days from the date you take ownership of your product.
+After 30 days, you will not be legally entitled to a full refund if your item develops a fault, although some sellers may offer you an extended refund period.

-This right to a refund doesn't apply to purely digital products though - such as music, games or apps that you buy as downloads.
+This right to a refund doesn't apply to products you've bought as downloads, though - such as music, games or apps.

-You can however ask for a digital product to be repaired or replaced if it develops a fault.
-And if this isn't possible or us unsuccessful, you have the right to receive a price reduction.
+You can, however, ask for a digital product to be repaired or replaced if it develops a fault.
+And if this isn't possible, or is unsuccessful, you have the right to receive a price reduction.

-The 30 days is shorter for perishable goods where the period will be determined by how long it is reasonable to have expected the goods to last.
-For example, milk would be expected to last until its use-by date as long as it’s stored correctly.
+The 30-day period is shorter for perishable goods, and will be determined by how long it is reasonable to have expected the goods to last.
+For example, milk would be expected to last until its use-by date, as long as it’s stored correctly.

 Repair or replace

 If you are outside the 30-day right to reject, you have to give the retailer one opportunity to repair or replace any goods or digital content which are of unsatisfactory quality, unfit for purpose or not as described.

-You can ask the retailer to repair or replace faulty goods but it can normally choose whichever would be cheapest or easier for it to do.
+You can state your preference, but the retailer can normally choose whichever would be cheapest or easier for it to do.

 If the attempt at a repair or replacement is unsuccessful, you can then claim a refund or a price reduction if you wish to keep the product.